Spring Batch High Availability

 Overview

-- produces Heartbeats - a list of registered/in-flight job execution ids
+- JVM that actually runs a Job- produces Heartbeats - a list of registered/in-flight job execution ids

 - uses a RemoteJobRegistry to persist job names in a shared batch database